 Our Power Stations

-Almost a century ago our first hydropower station was built.
+A century ago our first hydropower station was built.
 Times and technology changed but Hydro Tasmania’s clever minds continued to develop hydropower stations into the 1990s and continue to develop wind farms now.

 Today we have 30 hydropower stations operating in Tasmania.
 We also operate two wind farms on mainland Tasmania and two diesel power stations and a wind farm on the Bass Strait islands.